Summit Training Day

 The major lessons in the course are:

-Additional topics that are covered include installing Scylla, security features, onboarding, and troubleshooting common issues.
+Additional topics that are covered include installing ScyllaDB, security features, onboarding, and troubleshooting common issues.

 Some of the topics covered include connecting to a cluster and performing simple queries, using prepared statements to improve performance and write better applications, and storing different data types in a table.